-The following expenses will be provided to the participants by JICA:
+The following expenses in Japan will be provided by JICA:

-- (1) Allowances for accommodation, meals, living expenses, outfit, and shipping - (2) Expenses for study tours (basically in the form of train tickets) - (3) Free medical care for participants who become ill after arriving in Japan (costs related to pre-existing illness, pregnancy, or dental treatment are not included) - (4) Expenses for program implementation, including materials

-For more details, please see "III.
+- (1) Allowances for meals, living expenses, outfit, shipping and stopover. - (2) Expenses for study tours (basically in the form of train tickets) - (3) Medical care for participants who become ill after arriving in Japan (the costs related to pre-existing illness, pregnancy, or dental treatment are not included) - (4) Expenses for program implementation, including materials - (5) For more details, please see "III.
 ALLOWANCES" of the brochure for participants titled "KENSHU-IN GUIDE BOOK," which will be given before departure for Japan.